fat-potato-uk/k8-demo-1/README.md

 We will use `kubectl` to apply a YAML spec to our running cluster.
 These YAML specs define what we want to create

-We need to ensure we are pointing at the correct cluster that we want to make changes to, running `kubectl config current-context` should return `minikube`

-If this is not the case then run `kubectl config use-context minikube` to switch

 Below I have put together a spec that defines a simple pod with the above image in it.

 ```yaml